-- During 2022, weekday transactions on 71 Toll Lane (through November) averaged 34,910. - A signing and marking improvement maintenance project let in September 2022.
-Project scope includes large sign replacements and pavement marking improvements.
-This project is expected to be completed in spring 2023.
+- During 2023, weekday transactions on 71 Toll Lane (through November) averaged 27,874. - Tolling equipment was replaced for use with a new vendor. - A signing and marking improvement maintenance project let in November 2022 was completed in August 2023.
+Project scope included large sign replacements and pavement marking improvements.